 With this edit box, you can style your button look.
 You can set the button label, link, text color and button background.

 When editing blocks, you will find two different editing boxes: one for blocks with blog posts and one for all the other blocks.
 Let’s see them:

 With this edit box, you can set how the blog posts should appear in this block.
 You can set a background color, font family, how many posts you would like to show, which category they should belong to and which tags.

 Edit Block (All other blocks)

-With this edit box you can set a main font family and a background color for the related block.
+With this edit box, you can set the main font family and background color for the related block.
 Please note that this will have no effect if you set a different font family on one of the inner elements of a block.

 Important!
 While the rendered preview of your newsletter is very useful for testing layout issues, please note that some of the links may not work.
-This happens becuase some links are generated only when a real delivery is triggered.
-If you want to test all your links, use the “Save And Test” button.
+This happens because some links are generated only when a real delivery is triggered.